dhruvchaubey28/House_Price/README.md

 # House_Price
-House Price for a geographical location using python We used web scraping technique for fetching the data about different cities
+House Price for a geographical location using python We used web scraping technique for fetching the data about different cities It shows the house prices of New Delhi and Mumbai